Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability

 \section{Abstract}

-Recent advances in deep learning highlight the need for personalized models that can learn from small or moderate samples, handle high-dimensional features, and remain interpretable.
-To address this challenge, we propose the Sparse Deep Additive Model with Interactions (SDAMI), a framework that combines sparsity-driven feature selection with deep subnetworks for flexible function approximation.
-Unlike conventional deep learning models, which often function as black boxes, SDAMI explicitly disentangles main effects and interaction effects to enhance interpretability.
-At the same time, its deep additive structure achieves higher predictive accuracy than classical additive models.
-Central to SDAMI is the concept of an Effect Footprint, which assumes that higher-order interactions project marginally onto main effects.
-Guided by this principle, SDAMI adopts a two-stage strategy: first, identify strong main effects that implicitly carry information about important interactions; second, exploit this information—through structured regularization such as group lasso—to distinguish genuine main effects from interaction effects.
-For each selected main effect, SDAMI constructs a dedicated subnetwork, enabling nonlinear function approximation while preserving interpretability and providing a structured foundation for modeling interactions.
-Extensive simulations with comparisons confirm SDAMI’s ability to recover effect structures across diverse scenarios, while applications in reliability analysis, neuroscience, and medical diagnostics further demonstrate its versatility in addressing real-world high-dimensional modeling challenges.
+Recent advances in deep learning highlight the need for personalized models that can learn from small samples, handle high-dimensional features, and remain interpretable.
+To address this, we propose the Sparse Deep Additive Model with Interactions (SDAMI), a framework that combines sparsity-driven feature selection with deep subnetworks for flexible function approximation.
+Central to SDAMI is the Effect Footprint principle, which posits that higher-order interactions leave detectable marginal traces on constituent variables, enabling their discovery without exhaustive search.
+SDAMI executes this principle through a three-stage strategy: (1) screening for footprint variables, (2) disentangling main effects from interactions via group lasso, and (3) modeling components with dedicated deep subnetworks.
+Theoretical analysis confirms that footprints vanish only under measure-zero symmetry conditions that are rare in practice, ensuring consistent interaction recovery.
+Extensive simulations demonstrate that SDAMI successfully identifies pure interactions that heredity-based baselines fundamentally miss, recovering complex effect structures with near-zero false positive rates.
+Together, these results position SDAMI as a principled framework for interpretable high-dimensional regression.